View courses in

 Undergraduate Prerequisites: CAS WR 100; or equivalent.

 The College of Communication's core undergraduate writing course.
 Students refresh their grammatical and stylistic skills and apply those skills to professional writing assignments.
 Prepares students to write with clarity, conciseness, precision, and accuracy for the communication fields.
+This course fulfills a single unit in each of the following BU Hub areas: Writing-Intensive Course, Oral and/or Signed Communication, Research and Information Literacy.

 COM CO 401: Radio Station Practicum